ianyfchang/QPC/README.md

 It is for unified access to computational methods for estimating GBM fractions from bulk RNA sequencing data.

 ### Reference database
-Of all Reference database, we used single cell RNA sequecing in four normalized methodsfor test.
+Of all Reference database, we used single cell RNA sequecing in four normalized methodsfor test which methods are standard and widely used in scRNA-seq analysis

 Raw read counts
 [TMM](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25) (Trimmed mean of M-values)